+One of the best things about YDNA tests is the projects at FamilyTreeDNA.
 There are YDNA haplogroup projects that exist; these are called a surname group or surname projects.
 If you can find a surname project that connects with your DNA, then this will help to provide you with an excellent research basis.

 Sometimes, you may find that your DNA connects you with a surname that you didn’t expect.
 It’s not uncommon for people to change their names over time, especially if they were moving to a new country.

 mtDNA haplogroup projects

 Since surnames aren’t typically carried on through the mother’s side of the family, mtDNA surname projects don’t exist.
 However, some projects help you track down your earliest ancestors.
 This will help connect you to other descendants from that particular ancestor and trace the family’s maternal side as far back as possible.

 Everything may feel hard to understand at first, but you’ll understand it more when you begin working with haplogroups and mapping yours out.
 Knowing your haplogroup does more than just connect you to the past; it connects you with your family history that dates back from over 10,000 years until now.

 Therefore, you can find others who share the same genes and hobbies as you do.
 While it doesn’t help with your genealogy, it’s a great way to learn about your ancestors and may help to put a few things into perspective for you.
 Not to mention, it’s a great way to test your hypotheses.